Aiming For Your Healthy Weight

 When you think about reaching the “ideal” weight, you may envision finally slipping into a specific size or looking like someone you know...

-...but what really matters is aiming for a healthy weight — a goal that is absent of arbitrary numbers and is instead based on your body (specifically your height, frame and gender) and what it needs to function well.
+...but what really matters is determining a healthy weight — a goal that is absent of arbitrary numbers and is instead based on your body (specifically your height, frame and gender) and what it needs to function well.

 For some — more than two-thirds of Americans, and growing — reaching a healthy weight does indeed mean shedding pounds to put less stress on the body.
 But for others, gaining weight may be necessary to sidestep health concerns.